cgi-js/node-php-cgi/README.md

 The script will pipe all files that end in the .php extension through the php parser.
 All other files will be served as static content.
 Basic permalinks are supported but the support for them can probably be improved.

 You can also use the inbuilt `cgijs` API using the following features using the `require("phpcgijs").cgijs` API.

+### NOTE:

+`PHPCGIJS` was originally a fork of http://github.com/mkschreder/node-php. `PHPCGIJS` was later modified for making this library take dynamic PHP pathing, so that it can run without a PHP (or other interpreted language) distribution installed on a machine. `PHPCGIJS` can work with an embedded PHP binary distribution. `PHPCGIJS` was later added with [`CGIJS`](https://www.npmjs.com/package/cgijs) to make this library comprehensively support most scripting languages long with running any web application behind a proxy using a webserver.

 ## Dependencies